i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Consumer/README.md

 data service.
 In the experimentation framework example, it is needed in order that shop users can login at the Packet Delivery
 Company portal and access their delivery orders.

+Furthermore an administrative user / employee of the consumer organisation (here: Happy Pets) must be able to login at the marketplace for acquisition of the packet delivery service using the company IDP.
+Therefore, shop users and employees of the retailer can be either registered at the same Keyrock instance, or two separate Keyrock instances can be deployed.
+The external IDPs in the marketplace and the Packet Delivery Portal must be configured accordingly.

 Modify the Keyrock [values file](./values/values-keyrock.yml) according to your needs and deploy the Keyrock Identity Provider.
 When there is no external authorisation registry configured for Keyrock, the internal authorisation registry can be used and policies need to be stored there.